Skip to content

 Does Rhode Island Communities for Addiction Recovery Efforts accept Medicaid?

 Yes.
 According to SAMHSA data, Rhode Island Communities for Addiction Recovery Efforts accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific CA Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific RI Medicaid plan.
 Call (401) 475-2960 to verify your benefits.

 What level of care does Rhode Island Communities for Addiction Recovery Efforts offer?